Fine Arts Department

 - CONTEMPORARY MUSIC BAND

 This course offers students a new understanding of how music functions.
 Students are introduced to a systematic approach to the learning of theory and composition in rock, pop, and other modern music idioms.
 Exploration of melodic, harmonic, and rhythmic principles, standard popular music song forms, analysis of published works, and arranging considerations will all be topics covered.
 Students will also develop ear-training skills through performance and dictation study of melodies, rhythms and harmonic progressions.
-After completing this course students will be able to write short original musical compositions as well as identify, by ear, common rhythmic harmonic and melodic musical phrases.
+After completing this course students will be able to write short original musical compositions as well as identify common rhythmic harmonic and melodic musical phrases by ear.
 Department approval required.

 - JAZZ/ROCK/POP ENSEMBLE